mrezabayat/iamsorush/content/posts/object-slicing-in-cpp.md

    B b;
    C c1(a);
    C c2(b);

    c1.obj.Say(); // I am A
    c2.obj.Say(); // I am A
 }
 ```

-In the above example, C has a class A member in the hope that it stores all the objects with a class derived from A. But Nope! object c2 initialized its obj member with b and only A part of it passed.<br/>
+In the above example, C has a class A member in the hope that it stores all the objects with a class derived from A. But Nope! object c2 initialised its obj member with b and only A part of it passed.<br/>

 To avoid this problem, the assignment should be by reference or pointer.
 In the first example change as below<br/>

  ```c++